mhk197/stock-analysis/README.md

 The original program did not format the output sheet -- that task was left to another Macro.
 The refactored program includes the code from that Macro, so analysis and formatting can be accomplished by one program.

 ### Efficiency of the Refactored Code
-While there is some variation in the runtime every time a Macro is run, the refactored code was clearly much fast than the original code.
+While there is some variation in the runtime every time a Macro is run, the refactored code was clearly much faster than the original code.

 The refactored code ran in approximately 0.164 seconds for the 2017 dataset and approximately 0.168 seconds for the 2018 dataset.
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/87445739/129258387-13370b10-76bc-49bc-849d-b23519bcdf4e.png)